CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 {{< /tab >}}
 {{< /tabs >}}

-{{%notice note%}}
-Cumulus Linux enables symmetric hashing by default.
-Make sure that the settings for the source IP and destination IP fields match, and that the settings for the source port and destination port fields match; otherwise Cumulus Linux disables symmetric hashing automatically.
-If necessary, you can disable symmetric hashing manually in the `/etc/cumulus/datapath/traffic.conf` file by setting `symmetric_hash_enable = FALSE`.
-{{%/notice%}}

 For ECMP load balancing between multiple interfaces that are members of the same bond, you can hash on these fields:

 |  Field  | NVUE Command | `/etc/cumulus/datapath/traffic.conf` Parameter|